Best Workout Apps

 Upright Stationary Bike

 In upright bikes, the pedals are directly under your seat, forcing you to be in a very vertical position.
 They often have a more padded seat than a typical bicycle.
-Typically they do not provide the option to stand as the pedals are not as sturdy as other bikes like the cycle bike.
+Oftentimes, they do not provide the option to stand, as the pedals are not as sturdy as those on other bikes.

 Studio Cycle Bike

 A studio cycle bike is the most similar to a bicycle of any of the types of exercise bikes.
-With these, the pedals are connected to a flywheel in the front.
-With special cycling shoes, you can clip into the pedals which will allow you to actively pull the pedals up and engage the hamstrings (though many cycle bikes also have caged pedals so you can wear your gym shoes with them).
+With these, the pedals are connected to a flywheel in the front or rear of the machine.
+With special cycling shoes, you can clip into the pedals, which will allow you to actively pull the pedals up and engage the hamstrings (though many cycle bikes also have caged pedals, so you can wear your gym shoes with them).
 Many come equipped with a screen that will track data such as distance, rotations per minute, watts, and calorie expenditure.

 Air Bike

 The air bike uses a fan as its form of resistance.
-On many, both the pedals and handlebars are attached to the fan so you can use the upper body and lower body together to move it against the air resistance.
+On many, both the pedals and handlebars are attached to the fan, so you can use your upper body and lower body together to move the flywheel against the air resistance.
 Being able to push and pull with the handlebars provides a full-body workout that is usually not available on other exercise bikes.
-These are used typically for CrossFit or HIIT workouts.
+Air bikes are typically used for CrossFit or HIIT workouts.

 Recumbent Bike

-The recumbent bike is intended for people with orthopedic issues.
+The recumbent exercise bike is intended for people with orthopedic issues or those looking for a more low-impact cycling experience.
 It has a seat with a supportive back that can be adjusted, making sitting on it much more comfortable than other stationary bikes.
 The pedals are positioned in front of the seat so that the user can sit back and put less pressure on their hips and lower back.
 These are often used for rehabilitative exercises or for seniors.

 Foldable Exercise Bike